fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 # Project-2

-Team Members: Charlotte, Farah, Helen, Kassem, Prerna
+##Team Members: Charlotte, Farah, Helen, Kassem, Prerna

 # Gender Representation in Video Games

-Main relationship between the data set is chareter i.d = sexulaisation.i.d
+The aim of our project is to uncover patterns in games across multiple platforms relating to gender representation within modern day games.

+##Process Map

 (past link to process visual.....)